JHebenstreit48/PixelProse-API/src/seeds/Notes/Languages/CFamily/CSharp/Basics/Fundamentals/Syntax.md

 ### Single-Line Comments

-To create a comment that spans a single line, use two forward slashes `//`.
+To create a comment that spans a single line, use two forward slashes <span class="codeSnip">//</span>.

 ```csharp
 // This is a single-line comment